Ant Group’s record-breaking IPO has been suspended

 It’s unclear if the regulatory issues can be worked out or what exactly triggered the suspension.
 A spokesperson for Ant Group did not immediately respond to a request for additional details.

+Ma criticized global financial regulations in a controversial speech in Shanghai last month, taking aim at banking supervision rules for what he described as an outdated focus on risk control.

 Ant Group, the parent company of Alipay—the world’s largest digital payments platform—said last month it planned to raise more than $34 billion for the IPO, which would have made it the biggest market debut in history.
+It ultimately raised $37 billion.

 U.S. shares of Alibaba Group were down about 8% in early trading on Tuesday morning.